dfsp-spirit/meshlearn/README.md

 # meshlearn
-AI model to predict computationally expensive vertex-wise descriptors like the local gyrification index from the mesh structure instead of computing them.
+AI model to predict computationally expensive vertex-wise descriptors like the local gyrification index from the mesh structure.

 ## About